The Importance of Mental Health for Aging Well

 In addition to all of these common health problems, there are certain age-related mental health issues that may arise as people age.
-None of them are considered “normal” or something you should have to live with, and most all of them are treatable to one extent or another.
+None of them are considered “normal” or something you should have to live with, and almost all of them are treatable to one extent or another.
 Treatment is essential for managing mental health for aging well.

 Most of these conditions overlap with the kinds of problems described above, but with new triggers brought about due to aging.
-Examples include depression as the result of loss of family or friends, anxiety or fear over the potential of losing loved ones or the prospect of death, frustration and stress over finances, housing, loss of mobility or personal freedoms, and so on.
+Examples include depression as the result of the loss of family or friends, anxiety or fear over the potential of losing loved ones or the prospect of death, frustration and stress over finances, housing, loss of mobility or personal freedoms, and so on.

-These are not, in and of themselves, mental health issues, but rather triggers which, left untreated or unprocessed, can exacerbate existing mental health issues, or create new mental health problems entirely.
+These are not, in and of themselves, mental health issues, but rather triggers which, left untreated or unprocessed, can exacerbate existing mental health issues or create new mental health problems entirely.
 Mental health does not need to escalate to the level of a disorder, either, in order to cause distress or problems in life, including spilling over into physical health effects.

-Lastly, many prescription medications can have side effects which can worsen anxiety disorders, depression, and other mental health conditions.
+Lastly, many prescription medications can have side effects, which can worsen anxiety disorders, depression, and other mental health conditions.
 Since aging usually means an ever-increasing number of prescription and non-prescription medications as part of your routine, the risk of mental health side effects also tends to increase as people age.
 Therefore, part of mental health for aging well means managing side effects and symptoms of necessary medications, and discussing any ill effects with your doctor, adjusting dosages, or switching medications.

 The good news is the state of mental health treatment has never been better.
-There are a range of treatment options available for all major mental illnesses and conditions, with varying efficacy based on the individual.
+There is a range of treatment options available for all major mental illnesses and conditions, with varying efficacy based on the individual.
 Comprehensive treatments, often involving multiple approaches, such as medication and therapy, often deliver the best results for most patients.
-Geriatric specialists, such as geriatric psychologists and psychiatrists, can best help with age-related mental health issues, while general clinicians can help people of any age, with the full range of non-age-specific mental health problems.
+Geriatric specialists, such as geriatric psychologists and psychiatrists, can best help with age-related mental health issues, while general clinicians can help people of any age with the full range of non-age-specific mental health problems.
 The most common treatments today include: